-This April, as part of the College’s sesquicentennial celebration, the Alumni Council has initiated a Collection of Service program as an opportunity to highlight the service that countless alumni provide to their local communities around the world.
+As part of Swarthmore College’s sesquicentennial celebration in 2014, the Alumni Council initiated a Collection of Service program as an opportunity to highlight the service that countless alumni provide to their local communities around the world.
 The Collection of Service is a recognition, a celebration, and also an opportunity to bring alumni together for volunteer work that promotes the common good.
-There are 9 cities taking part in this first year for our Collection of Service (listed below, arranged by date)—Denver, Philadelphia, Atlanta, Houston, Tucson, Oakland, Boston, North Carolina Triangle, and San Francisco.
+In this year’s second annual Collection of Service, eight cities have organized service events (full details below)—Atlanta, Boston, DC/Baltimore, North Carolina, Palo Alto, Philadelphia, San Francisco, and Tucson.

-To register, please click on the link below the name of the city and then fill out the Google Form provided.
+To register, please click on the registration link below the name of the city and fill out the Google Form provided or contact the individual organizers—word will go to the organizers in either case.
 Please contact the Alumni Office at email@example.com with any questions or if you would like to organize an event that will make a positive impact in your community—either for next year's Collection or for anytime between now and then.

 In addition, if you already provide ongoing volunteer service to your community, please share your information with the Alumni Office so that your story might serve as inspiration to others.

 When: Thursday, April 9th from 5:45 - 8:30 p.m.
 (Training begins promptly at 6 p.m.)